 The Greenfinch Project area required clearing of potential Carnaby's Black Cockatoo foraging habitat and potential breeding trees.
 The potential foraging habitat in this project is considered the Eucalypt Woodlands of the Western Australian Wheatbelt TEC.
 Although not observed during field surveys the Carnaby's Black Cockatoo has been documented to feed on Salmon gum (Eucalyptus salmonophloia) which is found in the Woodlands (Harewood 2018).
+There were no recorded sightings during the reporting period.

 A fauna survey was undertaken before the project commenced to identify potential nesting trees for the Carnaby's Black Cockatoo.
-The survey identified trees in the project expansion area which included live and dead trees of Gimlet, Red morrel, Salmon gum that may potentially be suitable for nests.
+The survey identified trees in the project expansion area which included live and dead trees of Gimlet, Red morrel, Salmon gum that may potentially be suitable for nesting.